-- Printing with faithful colors When a color space is set (p.73, p.82), it is automatically transmitted from DPP to the Plug-In, allowing you to print with faithful colors. - Printing with a wide color reproduction When the color space setting (p.73, p.82) is set to a color space wider than sRGB (such as Adobe RGB), the color reproduction range of the imagePROGRAF printer is fully utilized and the image is printed with a wider color gamut than an image that has an sRGB color space, with green and blue in particular being reproduced vividly.
+Printing with faithful colors

+When a color space is set (p.77, p.93), it is automatically transmitted from DPP to the Plug-In, allowing you to print with faithful colors.

+When the color space setting (p.77, p.93) is set to a color space wide than sRGB (such as Adobe RGB), the color reproduction range of the imagePROGRAF printer is fully utilized and the image is printed with a wider color gamut than an image that has an sRGB color space, with green and blue in particular being reproduced vividly.